ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Sending Messages

 The effect of the application sending a Message is determined by the top-level protocol in the established Protocol Stack.
-That is, if the top-level protocol provides an abstraction of framed messages over a connection, the receiving application will be able to obtain multiple Messages on that connection without supplying a deframer, even if the framing protocol is built on a byte-stream protocol like TCP.
+That is, if the top-level protocol provides an abstraction of framed messages over a connection, the receiving application will be able to obtain multiple Messages on that connection, even if the framing protocol is built on a byte-stream protocol like TCP.

 #### Send Parameters